ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 categories: management leadership people
 ---

+## Introduction

 Stepping up to the leadership plate can be daunting.
 A common challenge new leaders face is balancing their existing duties with the additional responsibilities of management.
-I’m often asked: "How do I balance managing a team with my responsibilities as an individual contributor?"
+I’m often asked:

+> How do I balance managing a team with my responsibilities as an individual contributor?

 When I was getting started, my boss advised me sagely that balance and time management are paramount: How to get everything done in the  limited time you have, or, how to fit 10kg into a 1kg bag.